 Even if you don't love bump skiing, give it another try on these skis and you may change your mind.
-You'll be feeling like Hannah Kearney before you know it!

 One of the best all-mountain skis on the market this season, the Volkl Secret manages to thrive in every snow condition with minimal width underfoot; it thrills and impresses at every turn.